 You may have been listening to the stories of using raw coconut oil for teeth brushing purposes.
 It’s actually worth following the old trend, especially when the talk is about problems associated with gums and teeth.

 Gently rub the coconut oil on the affected gums and experience the instant relief from pain and inflammation.
 You may also add baking soda so as to make a paste and apply for 10 minutes or so but the effectiveness of pure coconut oil is unmatchable.
+A research also concludes that coconut oil is effective in controlling and plague and plague induced gingivitis.

 Warm and Cold Compress

-To begin with the warm one, soak a clean cloth or a thin towel in warm water, followed by wringing out the excess liquid.
+To begin with, the warm one, soak a clean cloth or a thin towel in warm water, followed by wringing out the excess liquid.
 Do not directly apply the cloth on gums but hold it against your face right above the affected area for about 5 minutes.

 Next is the cold compress.
 For this, wrap some ice cubes or frozen peas in a cloth or thin towel and hold it again against your face till the affected area turns numb.
 Repeat this cycle as and when needed.

-Garlic for Swollen gums
+Garlic for Swollen Gums

 Similar to turmeric, garlic also has a key compound named Allicin which accounts for its exceptional healing, anesthetic and antibacterial properties that can be utilized well for curing the gum diseases.